-The Montford Park Players’ purpose is to bring Shakespeare and other classic plays to the mountains of Western North Carolina.
+The purpose of the Montford Park Players is to bring Shakespeare and other classic plays to the mountains of Western North Carolina.
 For over 40 years, we have continued to fulfill this important need in the performing arts community: providing quality productions of classic drama in an authentic outdoor setting.

 We continued to perform at Montford Park until 1983, when the City of Asheville completed construction of a flat-roofed storage building near the Riverside Cemetery for our use.
 It was perfectly suited to our needs: accessible from the Montford Community Center, facing a hillside, with a flat playing area at ground level and the flat rooftop providing a second playing area.
 The U.S. Navy Construction Battalion (“Sea-Bees”) terraced the hillside to create the audience seating area, and the Montford Amphitheatre was inaugurated with Romeo and Juliet.

-1997 marked the two hundredth anniversary of Asheville, and we decided to take a part in the celebration by determining which of Shakespeare’s plays was the first to be performed publicly in Asheville, and present that play as our new play for this summer’s season.
+The year 1997 marked the 200th anniversary of Asheville, and we decided to take a part in the celebration by determining which of Shakespeare’s plays was the first to be performed publicly in Asheville, and present that play as our new play for this summer’s season.
 After months of exhaustive perusal of microfilm records of old newspapers, it was found that on February 14, 1889, in the Opera Hall on the third floor of the old courthouse, William Shakespeare’s As You Like It was presented by the company of Prescott and McLean, featuring Miss Marie Prescott as Rosalind.

 We also provide a vehicle by which persons new to the theatre community can learn, grow, and flourish.
 Many of our members have continued their involvement in community theatre after an initial experience with the Montford Park Players.
 All of us have gained in knowledge and experience, formed new friendships and reaffirmed old ones, and helped to make each production greater than the sum of its parts.

-Our support comes from audience donations, playbill advertisements, contributions of funds, services, and materials from local businesses and patrons.
+Our support comes from audience donations, playbill advertisements, and various contributions of funds, services, and materials from local businesses and patrons.
 We are a non-profit corporation under Section 501 (c) (3) of the Internal Revenue Code, and as such all contributions are tax-deductible.